How to read your 1099-R and 5498

 Funds being contributed into or distributed from retirement accounts may entail tax consequences.
 Contributions are limited and withdrawals before age 59 1/2 may be subject to a penalty tax.
 Robinhood does not provide tax advice; please consult with a tax adviser if you have questions.

-The Robinhood IRA is available to any customer with a Robinhood brokerage account in good standing.
+The Robinhood IRA is available to any of our US customers with a Robinhood brokerage account in good standing.
+Note, if you have a B-Notice, you won’t be able to open an IRA until your account restrictions are lifted.